sphen13/docker-reposado/README.md

 ## What Else is There?

-Well - if you are versed in docker you are on your way - but as a hint, you can simply only serve reposado by excluding `-p 8080:8080`.
-You may also serve on a different port than 80 for margarita by changing `-p 80:80` to `-p 8089:80` for example.
+Well - if you are versed in docker you are on your way - but as a hint, if you want you can only serve reposado by excluding `-p 8089:8089` from the run command.
+You may also serve on a different port than 8089 for margarita by changing `-p 8089:8089` to `-p 80:8089` for example.
 There are other **environment variables** listed above that may help you tweak things.

 ### But I want HTTPS!!!!